If you don’t shape your career other people and other events will shape it.

 - Embrace the concept of Social Capital – the relationships that people have in their personal and business networks.
 This is about who they know.
 That goes with their Human Capital (what they know)and Financial Capital (what they own).

 - Encourage your employees to build their personal brand and be active on Social Media.
 Show them how to do it.

 - Train employees to be better at it – Networking is a learned experience with a precise process and learnable skills.
-Teach how to be a great listener, to manage serendipity, to build weak connections, to audit one’s network and to be an effective public speaker.
+Teach how to be a great listener, manage serendipity, build weak connections, audit one’s network and be an effective public speaker.

 - Hire connected people who will demonstrate the effectiveness of having strong and diverse networks.
-Have a ‘Hire and Wire’ recruitment policy – hire well connected people and wire into their networks.
+Have a ‘Hire and Wire’ recruitment policy – hire well-connected people and wire them into their networks.

 - Tell stories of successful Networking examples and inspire others.
-Show how innovation and creativity comes from personal contacts and interactions.
+Show how innovation and creativity come from personal contacts and interactions.
 Opportunities don’t float around on clouds – they are attached to people.